1What is Value Added Tax (VAT), and how does it work?

 Any registration application must contain the following minimum information: 1.The official name of the legal person or natural person; 2.Physical address of regular abode or place of business; 3.
 Registered address to receive electronic mail 4.Existing electronic identification number issued by the Authority, if any; 5.Commercial Registration identification number; 5.Value of annual supplies or annual expenses; and 6.
 Effective date of registration, or any alternative requested effective date

 34How will group companies be treated?
-Is there a maximum revenue size for the group company above
+Is there a maximum revenue size for the group

 which it will be treated as separate companies?